-I needed to take with me a folder with some paperwork, which I just quickly stacked into my backpack and went for the tube.
-The meeting was all good, and when I reached for the documents, I found a surprise: apparently I didn’t take out my wide-angle lens from the bag after I’ve returned from my recent trip to Scotland.
-Right; with this revealed, I’ve just popped the lens on my camera (which; no surprise here, I had a on me) and opted to capture the One Lime Street on a wide-angle instead - something I wanted to do since I walked in the area the first time.
+I needed to take a folder with some paperwork with me, which I quickly stacked into my backpack and went for the tube.
+The meeting was all good, and when I reached for the documents, I found a surprise: apparently, I didn't take out my wide-angle lens from the bag after returning from my recent trip to Scotland.
+With this revealed, I just popped the lens on my camera (which, no surprise here, I had on me) and opted to capture the One Lime Street on a wide-angle instead - something I wanted to do since I walked in the area the first time.

 But before I got there, I've enjoyed the busy streets,